DocCringol/nextjs-fastapi-dockercompose-template/README.md

 ```

 ## Todo
-- Add support of FastAPI Routes, instead of 2 APIs
+- Add support of FastAPI APIRouter, instead of 2 APIs
 - Output logs in a more readable form